Kotlin/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

                 }
             }
             // It's safe to call updateUi here,
-            // because cancellation would have prevented withContext() from returning any values updateUi(contents)
+            // In case of cancellation, withContext() wouldn't return any values updateUi(contents)
         }
     }